On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: The framework

 Claim~\ref{claim:valid_lower_bound} leads to the following definition. \begin{definition} Let~$U \subseteq \Om$ and~$\mc{X}' \subseteq \X \cap \Z^E$.
 We say that~$\mc{L}(U, \mc{X}') \in \Q_+$ is a \textit{recourse lower bound} with respect to~$U$ and~$\mc{X}'$ if~$\sum_{\omega \in U} \sum_{R \in \mc{R}(\bar{x})} \mc{Q}(R, \omega) \geq \mc{L}(U, \mc{X}')$, for all~$\bar{x} \in \mc{X}'$. \end{definition}

-Similarly to activation functions, recourse lower bounds depend on~$\X$ and on the disaggregation of~$\mc{Q}$ that we fixed earlier.
-Again, whenever we say that~$\L(U, \mc{X}')$ is a recourse lower bound, it is implicit that it is with respect to~$U$ and~$\mc{X}'$.
+Note that recourse lower bounds depend on~$\X$ and on the disaggregation of~$\mc{Q}$ that we fixed earlier.
+For simplicity, whenever we say that~$\L(U, \mc{X}')$ is a recourse lower bound, it is implicit that it is with respect to~$U$ and~$\mc{X}'$.

-\begin{remark} The term ``activation function'' was first introduced by~\cite{hoogendoorn2023improved}, but the concept can also be seen in earlier works~\citep{laporte2002, jabali2014, Salavati2019175}.
-In all of these cases, the functions are defined only for \emph{partial routes} (a notion that we discuss in Section~\ref{subsection:partial_route}), and not for a general set~$\mc{X}' \subseteq \X \cap \Z^E$.
-Thus, one may argue that Definition~\ref{def:activation_function} is more of a notational convenience.
-In contrast, Definition~\ref{def:recourse_lower_bound} explicitly defines a recourse lower bound \emph{relative to a chosen disaggregation of~$\mc{Q}$}, which as we mentioned earlier, previous works do not specify.
-This definition is central to our framework, as it characterizes the lower bounds that can be used in an \emph{ILS cut} (see Definition~\ref{def:ils_cut}), and this characterization will be crucial for the developments in Sections~\ref{section:generalizing} and~\ref{section:application_vrpsd}.~ \Halmos \end{remark}